 FEMA’s disaster recovery program has already received 440,000 registrants for FEMA assistance, over 36 hours since the storm has passed.
 The agency is urging all victims to apply for assistance through the FEMA Disaster Recovery website only, and not to accept any offers of assistance from any supposed government, insurance, or FEMA affiliated officials over the phone.

 The FTC has also released a statement warning disaster victims of the potential dangers of the Hurricane Harvey Scam:

-During a time of natural disaster, it is common for phone scammers’ and con-artists’ efforts to increase tenfold.
+During a natural disaster, it's common for phone scammers’ and con-artists’ efforts to increase tenfold.
 These scams can range from robocalls posing as insurance agencies to fraudulent charity donations, all the way to people impersonating government aid officials.

-“One thing we’ve learned is that scams often follow the news – especially when there’s a natural disaster, like Hurricane Harvey, in the headlines.” states the FTC.
+“One thing we’ve learned is that scams often follow the news – especially when there’s a natural disaster, like Hurricane Harvey, in the headlines.” - FTC.

 If do answer the phone and suspect the unsolicited caller has ill intentions, ask probing questions such as who the caller is calling on behalf of.
 Make sure to do so before you identify yourself, never identify your name, home address, or any other personal data to unknown callers.

 Even if the caller seems legitimate, never give your personal data, a credit card number, or your social security number over the phone.
 Ask for verification of the service, product, debt owed, or charity in the form of direct mail or email if you are truly interested in following up with the caller.

 Filing a scam call complaint to the FCC is a viable solution for peace of mind.
 It is important to note that reporting the call won’t stop the caller from attempting to scam you again, but it can help the FCC flag offenders and protect other consumers from becoming victims.